agds93/GROMACS_for_beginners/README.md

 make -j 4 check
 sudo make install
 cd
-rm gromacs-2022.4.tar.gz
+rm gromacs-2023.tar.gz
-rm -rf gromacs-2022.4
+rm -rf gromacs-2023
 ```
-**NOTE**: If your system support more (or less) of 4 jobs, you can change -j option value.
+**NOTE**: If your machine/system supports more (or less) of 4 jobs, you can change `-j` option value.
 Checking your installation and using GROMACS:
 ```
 source /usr/local/gromacs/bin/GMXRC